smtrd3/basic-stack/README.md

 ## Some useful utilities are also included, such as:

 `dotenv` -> for secrets management.
-Note: on frontend `process.env` is not supported however if you prefix your env vars with VITE\_ then they would can be used across frontend and backend using native vite integration i.e. `import.meta.env` object.
+Note: on frontend `process.env` is not supported however if you prefix your env vars with `VITE_` then they can be used across frontend and backend using native vite integration i.e. `import.meta.env` object.

 `wouter` -> for lightweigt and context free routing solution